 Rigging Grips (aka Riggers) are a type of Grip.
 They assist with set up, production moves, and setting up and dismantling sets, equipment, and scenery.

 A Gaffer is in charge of running the crew and overseeing all the lighting equipment.
 The Chief Lighting Technician, also known as the Gaffer, works directly with the cinematographer to provide the lights and electricity needed for a given set-up.

-To execute the lighting plan for a production, the gaffer has to run a team of lighting technicians.
+To execute the lighting plan for production, the gaffer has to run a team of lighting technicians.

 Best Boy Electric